armaanhammer/lock-challenge/design_log/Step_1_Appendix.md

 #### Mutex

-https://www.youtube.com/watch?v=I-hZkUa9mIs  <<< Interesting that this video says calling the mutex's own lock&unlock function is _not_ recommended.
-This seems to imply that in general, it is best to use a lock_guard function.
-Also notes that lock_guard does not release the lock until out of scope, unlike unique_lock, which releases the lock upon `locker.unlock();`.
-This provides a constraint on my code later.

-https://www.youtube.com/watch?v=LL8wkskDlbs  <<< Initial video of C++ Threading series.
-Realizing it would be useful to watch them all to brush up.
-Diverting to doing that now.

 Points of note:

-> Once a parent thread calls a child thread, it is important to encapsulate any further work the parent thread does before re-joining the child thread in a try, catch block to prevent an exception in the parent from destroying the child before it is done.
+Once a parent thread calls a child thread, it is important to encapsulate any further work the parent thread does before re-joining the child thread in a try, catch block to prevent an exception in the parent from destroying the child before it is done.
 Ex:
->

 > ```C++
 > int main(){
 >     std::thread t1(function_1);  // t1 starts running